skocz/Trivia-app/backend/README.md

 GET /api/v1.0/categories/<int:category_id>/questions
 - Fetches questions for a cateogry specified by id request argument
 - Request Arguments: id - integer
-- Returns: An object with questions for the specified category, total questions, and current category string {
+- Response: An object with questions for the specified category, total questions, and current category string {
     'questions': [
         {